vdugeri/cards-against-humanity/README.md

 * `third_party`

-  > "Will add more in the future..."
+  > Note: Will add more in the future...

 ## Deploy to Heroku